 Mobile phone coverage map

-Mobile phone coverage mapDiscover which network has the best phone signal where you live by using our live coverage map - based on millions of actual readings from real customers.
+Mobile phone coverage mapDiscover which network has the best phone signal where you live using our coverage checker – it uses millions of readings from real customers.

 3G, 4G and 5G coverage map

-How does the map work?
+How does the coverage map work?

 How you can help